2023 Best Electromechanical Engineering Schools

 Top 15% Best Electromechanical Engineering Technology Schools

 Our analysis found Northwestern University to be the best school for electromechanical engineering technology students who want to pursue a degree in the United States.
-Northwestern is a fairly large private not-for-profit school located in the city of Evanston.
+Northwestern is a fairly large private not-for-profit school located in the small city of Evanston.

 Out of the 132 schools in the United States that were part of this year’s ranking, Perry Technical Institute landed the # 2 spot on the list.
-Perry Tech is a small private not-for-profit school located in the city of Yakima.
+Perry Tech is a fairly small private not-for-profit school located in the city of Yakima.

 Electromechanical Engineering Tech majors at Perry Tech take out an average of $16,830 in student loans while working on their egree.

 Out of the 132 schools in the United States that were part of this year’s ranking, Northwest Louisiana Technical Community College landed the # 3 spot on the list.
-Located in the rural area of Minden, NLTCC is a public college with a fairly small student population.
+Located in the rural area of Minden, NLTCC is a public school with a fairly small student population.

 The average amount in student loans that electromechanical engineering tech majors at NLTCC take out is $5,500.